xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview.markdown

 has more applications than just making haiku.

-I would like to see an implementation that avoids some duplicated calculations that matrix-based implementation has due to the symmetry of the matrix used, please.
+I would like to see an implementation that avoids some duplicated calculations that matrix-based solution has due to the symmetry of the matrix used, please.
 </div>